linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 35 Pricing Futures and Options Contracts.md

 Purchase Asset XYZ in the cash market for 100.

-Borrow 100 for three months at 8 \%per year.
+Borrow 100 for three months at 8\% per year.

 The borrowed funds are used to purchase Asset XYZ, resulting in no initial cash outlay for this strategy.
 At the end of three months, 3 will be received from holding Asset XYZ.
 Three months from now, Asset XYZ must be delivered to settle the futures contract, and the loan must be repaid.
 This strategy produces an outcome as follows: